When can YOU get the vaccine? It depends on your health, occupation and where you live

 What power do states have?

-The vaccine providers have committed to following ACIP guidelines, but there is significant leeway, providing the states flexibility, Hannan said.
+The vaccine providers have committed to following ACIP guidelines, but there is leeway, Hannan said.

 "States will give their own guidance, and just by virtue of where they send the vaccine, states are making decisions about who is getting it first," she said.